869 private links

 The inner and outer product completes a geometric product of two vectors: ab=a⋅b+a∧b.
 Reflection R(a,v) is defined elegantly using geometric product: R(a,v)=-ava.
 Then it's noted that two reflections is equivalent to a rotation by twice the angle between a and b: R(a,R(b,v))=ba v ab.
 The "ab" here is known as a rotor.
 Applying a rotor on both sides of a vector rotates this vector in the plane a∧b by twice the angle between a and b.
 Quaternion is just a representation of Rotors in 3d: i:=y∧z, j:=z∧x, k:=k∧y.
 The scalar part (w in w+xi+yj+zk) corresponds to the inner product.

-Keywords: bivector, geometric product, rotor, quaternion, rotation
+Keywords: bivector, geometric product, rotor, quaternion, rotation, geometric-algebra

 The naive collision detection algorithm takes O(n^2) by checking pairwise intersection.
 To improve the performance, sort the objects by x coordinates, scan from left to right and only check intersection if a.right < b.left.
 This method can be extended into 2D to further eliminate the necessary comparisons.
 Finally, note that insertion sort is more performant on mostly sorted lists than quick sorts, so it's more suitable in this case.